Pinball Loss Minimization for One-bit Compressive Sensing: Convex Models and Algorithms: Introduction

-With noise or/and sign flips, the feasible set of (\ref{1bit}) excludes the true signal and can become empty.
-To deal with noise and sign flips, soft loss functions are used to replace the hard constraint, and it leads to robust 1bit-CS models.
-The first robust model is given by \cite{jacques2013robust}.
-It utilizes the following hinge loss to measure the sign changes,
+With noise or/and sign flips, the feasible set of~\eqref{1bit} excludes the true signal and can become empty.
+To deal with noise and sign flips, the constraint $y_i =\sgn(\vu_i^\top \vx)$ is replaced by loss functions to penalize the inconsistency.
+The first model is given in~\cite{jacques2013robust}, where the \emph{one-sided $\ell_1$ loss} $\max\{0, -y_i(\vu_i^\top\vx)\}$ is used to measure the sign inconsistency.
+While~\cite{plan2013robust} considers the \emph{linear loss} $-y_i(\vu_i^\top\vx)$.
+Via minimizing the one-sided $\ell_1$ or the linear loss, some robust 1bit-CS models and the corresponding algorithms are proposed in~\cite{jacques2013robust, plan2013robust, yan2012robust,zhang2014efficient}.

-In the same paper, the squared hinge loss is also considered.
-The attempt in \cite{plan2013robust} considers the following \emph{linear loss},

-Via minimizing the hinge or the linear loss, some robust 1bit-CS models and corresponding algorithms are proposed in \cite{jacques2013robust, plan2013robust, yan2012robust,zhang2014efficient} and so on.
 These models will be reviewed in Section II.
-With these robust models, 1bit-CS becomes more attractive.
-For example, it is shown in \cite{boufounos2010reconstruction} and \cite{laska2012regime} that under some conditions, signal recovery based on one-bit measurements is even better than conventional methods for nonlinear distortions and heavy noise.

-In 1bit-CS, we only have sign information $y_i \in \{-1, +1\}$, and hence recovering $\vx$ can be regarded as a binary classification problem.
-In the binary classification field, the hinge loss is widely used, e.g., it is the loss function used in the classical support vector machine (SVM,~\cite{vapnik1998statistical}).
-In~\cite{zhang2004statistical,bartlett2006convexity} and other literature, it is shown that the hinge loss enjoys many good properties for classification such as classification-calibration, Bayes consistency, and so on.
-In traditional classification tasks, the linear loss is rarely considered.
-Recently, it is found in~\cite{huang2014solution} that applying the linear loss in SVM is equal to the classical kernel rule \cite{gyorfi1996probabilistic}, which enjoys computational effectiveness yet lacks of accuracy in many tasks.
-However, according to the experiments in \cite{plan2013robust} and \cite{zhang2014efficient}, the linear loss is quite suitable for 1bit-CS, compared with the hinge loss.

-This unusual phenomena that the linear loss performs better than the hinge loss motives us to investigate the properties of 1bit-CS.
-We will apply a \emph{pinball loss} to establish recovery models for 1bit-CS.
-Statistically, the pinball loss is closely related to the concept of quantile; see \cite{koenker2005quantile,christmann2007svms,steinwart2011estimating} for regression, and \cite{huang2014support} for classification.
-In this paper, we use the following definition for the pinball loss:
+In this paper, we will consider the trade-off solution between the one-sided $\ell_1$ loss and the linear loss, named \emph{pinball loss}, to establish recovery models for 1bit-CS.
+Statistically, the pinball loss is closely related to the concept of quantile; see~\cite{koenker2005quantile,christmann2007svms,steinwart2011estimating} for regression and~\cite{huang2014support} for classification.
+Use the following definition for the pinball loss: